How to Control and Prevent Hornworms

-Handpicking hornworms and drowning them is an effective way to fight these pests – if you can find them while your plants are still standing or you don't mind spending time in dark gardens thinking about 2,000 4-inch worms.
-Colorado State University Extension reports that pesticides with the active ingredient carbaryl easily control hornworms.2
+Handpicking hornworms and drowning them is an effective way to fight these pests.
+That is, if you can find them while your plants are still standing — and you don't mind spending time in dark gardens thinking about 2,000 4-inch worms.
+Fortunately, GardenTech® Sevin® brand insecticides easily control hornworms.

-Hornworms overwinter in the soil in a pupae stage before becoming spring moths that start the season's hornworm troubles.
+Hornworms overwinter in the soil in a pupae stage before becoming spring moths that start the season's hornworm troubles by laying eggs.
 Tilling your garden after your harvest and again in early spring can kill 90 percent or more of the overwintering pests and reduce hornworm problems for the coming year.3

 Natural beneficial insects, part of a successful home garden integrated pest management program, help fight the hornworm battle, too.
-Beneficial parasitic wasps lay eggs that hatch and feed on hornworm hosts, spin cocoons and then emerge as new wasps ready to tackle more hornworms.3 So, a hornworm covered in a small silken cocoon is a strong sign that worm won't be doing more damage.
-Leave that cocoon-covered hornworm in your garden until the wasps emerge, and you'll have a homegrown army of beneficial insects.
+Beneficial parasitic wasps lay eggs that hatch and feed on hornworm hosts, spin tiny cocoons and then emerge as new wasps ready to tackle more hornworms.3 A hornworm covered with small, silken cocoons is a strong sign that worm won't live to cause more damage.
+Leave cocoon-covered hornworms in your garden until the wasps emerge, and you'll have a homegrown army of beneficial insects.

 GardenTech is a registered trademark of Gulfstream Home and Garden, Inc.